blackhole-hope123/CNN-on-traffic-sign-identification/README.md

 BDAA-final-project/
 ├── data/                                       # Data storage
 ├── results/                                    # results of explorations
-├── main.py                                     # the main program for traffic sign identification ├── observe_overfitting.py                      # to observe overfitting when regularization is weak ├── observe_underfitting.py                     # to observe underfitting when regularization is strong ├── data_preprocessing_batchnorm.py             # to study the impact of data preprocessing and batch normalization on test accuracy
+├── main.ipynb                                  # the main program for traffic sign identification, with accuracy recorded ├── observe_overfitting.py                      # to observe overfitting when regularization is weak ├── observe_underfitting.py                     # to observe underfitting when regularization is strong ├── data_preprocessing_batchnorm.py             # to study the impact of data preprocessing and batch normalization on test accuracy
 ├── kernel_visualization.py                     # to visualize the first layer filters
 ├── utils.py                                    # functions that will be frequently used, including those for loading data, preprocessing data,and providing the Convolutional Neural Network Model
 ├── requirements.txt                            # required packages
-└── README.md                                   # This file
+├── web_app.py                                  # an interactive streamlit app with the model in the backend └── README.md                                   # This file
 ```